alan-turing-institute/hub23-deploy/CONTRIBUTING.md

 This repository (<https://github.com/alan-turing-institute/hub23-deploy>) houses the [Helm chart](https://helm.sh/docs/topics/charts/), a YAML formatted set of instructions to Kubernetes on how to deploy and configure the resources and services to run BinderHub.

 This chart is located in the [`hub23-chart`](./hub23-chart) folder.

+### :robot: HelmUpgradeBot - Managing Dependencies

+The Hub23 Helm chart is dependent on a range of other published Helm charts:

+- **BinderHub:** The main software
+- **`nginx-ingress`:** To monitor traffic from the internet and outside sources
+- **`cert-manager`:** To automatically request HTTPS certificates from Let's Encrypt for our internet-facing endpoints

+These charts are also under active development and regularly updated, so how do we make sure Hub23 is running the latest version?
+With a bot of course!

+[HelmUpgradeBot](https://github.com/HelmUpgradeBot/hub23-deploy-upgrades) regularly checks the Helm chart version we're running against the published versions.
+If it finds a newer version, the bot will open a Pull Request updating Hub23's [`requirements.yaml`](hub23-chart/requirements.yaml) file with the most up-to-date versions.
+Providing the [tests](#white_check_mark-tests) pass on the Pull Request, these are generally safe to merge.

 ### :globe_with_meridians: Website